ekrell/menelaus/README.md

 Simulation takes place in the [morse](https://www.openrobots.org/morse/doc/stable/morse.html) simulator, and communication between robots is handled through a publisher/subscriber scheme implemented with [redis](https://redis.io/).

+**Need to stabilize the camera and smooth out the waypoint following!##

 ## Description

 Given a group of ground vehicles, the goal is to keep as much of the group as possible in camera view by following them with a quadcopter.